Dark Days in Sion

 You may also do this if the target you are grappling with already has weapons stuck in their flesh, such as an arrow.
 Instead of rolling to attack with your weapon, you can simply make a grab at the weapon that’s already stuck in them and deal automatic damage with it.
 Treat grabbing for a weapon thus, like a touch attack.
 The target AC to grab a weapon that is already stuck in their flesh is 10+ the targets Dex modifier.

-All saves for effects (example dropping/maintaining an item when your hand is hit) is equal DC = Damage Dealt.
+All saves for effects (example dropping an item when your hand is hit) has DC = Damage Dealt.

 |7||Right Leg||-5’ Move if arrow is stuck in it||2/3 move||half move||cannot walk|